theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 **Step 2: Add the Mnemonic Phrases in using the image above as reference**

-Once you’ve typed out the mnemonic phrases, you’ll see if there’s anything left in the presents.
+Once you've typed out the mnemonic phrases, you'll see if there's anything left in the presents.

-If there’s any funds in the public wallet, move them over to a personal wallet as soon as possible (ASAP) to keep it
+If there's any funds in the public wallet, move them over to a personal wallet as soon as possible (ASAP) to keep it

-If someone beats you to it and you’re left with the wrapping paper and the box, no worries… there’s still 9 days left of 12 Days of Zond.
+If someone beats you to it and you're left with the wrapping paper and the box, no worries… there's still 9 days left of 12 Days of Zond.

 ## Day 2: Compliment a community member!

 {{< image "./images/day2.png" >}}

 Welcome to Day 2 of the 12 Days of Zond!
-Today’s festivity is all about appreciating and celebrating the amazing members of the [QRL community](/discord).
-It’s a chance to recognize the unique values and contributions that make our community so special. 👏🎁
+Today's festivity is all about appreciating and celebrating the amazing members of the [QRL community](/discord).
+It's a chance to recognize the unique values and contributions that make our community so special. 👏🎁

 ### What Is It?

-Today’s activity is Discord-specific and revolves around showing appreciation for fellow members of the QRL community.
-Whether it’s their insightful comments, warm welcomes to newcomers, or consistent contributions, let’s tip our hats to the individuals who make our community thrive.
+Today's activity is Discord-specific and revolves around showing appreciation for fellow members of the QRL community.
+Whether it's their insightful comments, warm welcomes to newcomers, or consistent contributions, let's tip our hats to the individuals who make our community thrive.

 ### How to Participate